 Delta College's crime prevention programs/initiatives are based upon the concepts of eliminating or minimizing criminal opportunities, wherever and whenever possible.
 Various activities are done throughout the year on an annual basis.
-During the 2021 calendar year, security awareness and crime prevention educational programs were accomplished in the following manner (limited during the period of closure due to Covid):
+During the 2022 calendar year, security awareness and crime prevention educational programs were accomplished in the following manner: